igorwaw/web-advent/content/pages/2016/18-rouge.md

 Category: Python
 Series: 2016

-A simple cellular automata - like Conway's Life, but in one dimension.
+A simple cellular automaton - like Conway's Life, but in one dimension.
 Nothing special here.
 Input data has "^" and "." characters, I changed them to 1s and 0s for easy calculation.